2.4. TensorIR: Tensor Program Abstraction Case Study

 ../_images/tensor_ir_block_axis.png

 In our example, block Y computes the result Y[vi, vj] by reading values from A[vi, vk] and B[vk, vj] and perform sum over all possible vk.
-In this particular example, if we fix vi, vj to be (0, 1), and run the block for vk in range(0, 128), we can effectively compute C[0, 1] independent from other possible locations (that have different values of vi, vj).
+In this particular example, if we fix vi, vj to be (0, 1), and run the block for vk in range(0, 128), we can effectively compute C[0, 1] independently from other possible locations (that have different values of vi, vj).

 2.4.3.5.
 Why Extra Information in Block